BostonUniversitySeniorDesign/21-11-stod/README.md

 To start

 #### Delete all migrations and pycache folder in each backend app if running for the first time
+(For good measure, run restart.db.sh afterwards as well)

 cd into chat-server/ and run: